dbuos/stressgrid/README.md

 # Running the generator(s)

 For realistic workloads, you will need multiple generators, each running on a dedicated computer or cloud instance.
-To start the generator in the background, run:
+To start the generator, run:

     $ _build/prod/rel/generator/bin/generator start